Adventure and Northern Lights in Yukon

 Day 6 Whitehorse

 Morning at leisure.
-After a short drive to a frozen lake we'll show you how to walk on snowshoes.
-With our fishing equipment, we'll walk onto the ice of the lake where we'll fish through a hole in the ice.
-Night at the River View Hotel or similar.
-(B)
+After a short drive to a frozen lake you'll discover how to walk on snowshoes.
+With your fishing equipment, you'll walk onto the ice of the lake where you'll fish through a hole in the ice.

 Accommodation: Hotel